-No student shall be sent home from school or denied attendance to school, penalized academically, or otherwise discriminated against for noncompliance with the school uniform dress code policy.
-Any student who is on campus during instructional hours or during a school activity and not in compliance with our dress code policy will receive one or more of the following interventions to ensure students are within dress code compliance:
+No student shall be sent home from school or denied attendance to school, or penalized academically or otherwise discriminated against, for noncompliance with the school uniform dress code policy.
+However, any student who arrives at school in nonconforming clothes will be provided with conforming clothing by Valor for the day.
+We respectfully ask that parents help ensure our policy before the student arrives on campus each day.